 How hunters go about hunting ducks is largely dependent on where they choose to hunt.
 When hunting inland waters associated with ponds and rivers, or feeding areas, traditional decoy setups work the best.
 Birds are most active during early morning and late afternoon as they move from resting areas to feeding areas.
-See Let's Go Waterfowling for more information on hunting ducks.
+See the WDFW waterfowl.page for more information on hunting ducks.